Skip to Content

 • Disinfecting the Hardwood Floor Surface

-With the excess water removed, the next step is a thorough scrubbing of the entire floor surface.
+With the excess water removed, the next step is thoroughly scrubbing the entire floor surface.
 Use non-sudsy disinfectants.
 They work excellently in eradicating leftover dirt and debris without leaving residue that can compromise your drying efforts.

 University of Missouri Extension provides a guide on good and safe cleaning habits, including proper disinfection.